CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface

 \section{Methods}

-In this project, we deal with two different computational problems, the static mechanics and the transient mechanics.
-We developed three models, which includes a well-designed combination of ResNet and UNet model to predict the static displacement, and the LSTM and transformer model that base on the pretrained ResNetUNet model.
+In this project, we deal with two different computational problems: the static mechanics problem and the transient mechanics problem.
+We developed three models, including a carefully designed combination of the ResNet and UNet models to predict the static displacement, and the LSTM and transformer models that are based on the pretrained ResNetUNet model.